Water heater replacement

 Signs Your Water Heater Needs Replacing

 You see rust in your hot water or on the outside of the tank.
 Rust means corrosion has set in.
-The inside of your tank is deteriorating, and leaks will follow soon.
-Rusty water also means you're bathing in and drinking water contaminated with rust particles.
+The inside of your tank is deteriorating, and leaks may follow.
+Rusty water also means you're bathing in and using water discolored with rust and mineral particles.

 You're constantly running out of hot water.
 Sediment has filled so much of your tank that there's less space for hot water.
 Flushing might help temporarily, but in older tanks, sediment has often hardened into a thick layer that won't flush out completely.